Bailor Suite Rooms 216-219

 Second Floor, Sheffield-Thompson

-The mission of the Office of Student Engagement and Success is to engage, equip, and empower traditional students to succeed during their time at Shorter through the first year experience, advising, tutoring and learning communities.
+The mission of the Office of Student Engagement and Success is to engage, equip, and empower traditional students to succeed during their time at Shorter through the first year experience, advising, and tutoring.
 We strive to promote an understanding and acceptance of responsibility essential to the Shorter community membership.

 Academic advisors provide guidance in course selection and assistance in choosing a major.
 Freshmen work closely with their freshman advisor to select courses and review potential majors.
 After the freshman year, students are assigned to an advisor in their major department who supports the student through their years at Shorter.